-The election campaign took place in unequal conditions, as administrative and propaganda resources of the power vertical, pro-government NGOs and the media were used to support the candidacy of Aliaksandr Lukashenka.
-This happened, in particular, in violation of the rules of the Electoral Code.
+The election campaign took place in unequal conditions, as administrative and propaganda resources of the power vertical, pro-government NGOs and state-owned media were used to support the candidacy of Aliaksandr Lukashenka.
 For example, in the Hrodna region, the eighteen local public receptions of the Belaya Rus NGO campaigned for the incumbent, after on July 15, they extended their working hours.
 The reception was conducted not only by Lukashenka's authorized proxies, but also by officials of the Hrodna regional executive committee during working hours.
 This happened, among other things, in violation of the rules of the Electoral Code.
-Hrodzienskaya Prauda and other government-owned newspapers regularly published addresses by Lukashenka's proxies and
+Hrodzienskaya Prauda and other government-owned newspapers regularly published addresses by Lukashenka's proxies and celebrities calling to vote for the incumbent.
+Meanwhile, local media did not cover the activities of other candidates.